We accept Apple Pay Google Pay Quick and secure payment options.

 In-Text Citations for Web Pages

-For the in-text citations of web pages, you must use the same rules as for any article, which is to write the last name of the author and the date, divided by comma.
+For the in-text citations of web pages, you must use the same rules as for any article, which is to write the last name of the author and the date, divided by a comma.
 For example:

 (Turner, 2019).